-When you are starting on a grade, the tester will check that you:
+When you are instructed to reenter traffic, the examiner will check that you:

-- Check traffic conditions-and perform mirror checks-before moving your vehicle. - Turn the four-way flashers off and signal before moving your vehicle. - Release the parking brake, put your vehicle in gear, and don't turn the steering wheel before your vehicle moves. - Don't stall the engine or allow your vehicle to roll backward. - Accelerate smoothly-don't jerk, lurch, or turn sharply into the lane of travel.
-Merge safely with other traffic. - Cancel the turn signal after the rear of your vehicle enters the traffic lane.
+- Check traffic conditions in all directions, and perform mirror checks before moving your vehicle. - Cancel the 4-way flashers and activate your left turn signal before moving your vehicle. - Release the parking brake, put your vehicle in gear and pull straight ahead. - Don't turn the steering wheel before your vehicle moves. - Don't stall the engine or allow your vehicle to roll forward or backward. - Recheck traffic conditions in all directions, especially to the left before reentering traffic. - Accelerate smoothly and shift gears as necessary. - Don't jerk, lurch, or turn sharply into the lane of travel. - Cancel the turn signal after the rear of your vehicle is fully in the traffic lane.